for Cold Climate Housing and much more

 Just getting back into the rhythm of the chisel and mallet during this episode made me nostalgic for my old cabinet shop in the days before Mr. Chips drug me in front of the TV cameras.
 Whenever I could steal the time, I would make them by hand.

-Keywords: Furniture, Woodworking, Workshop, Joints, Drills, Chisels, Techniques, Wood
+Keywords: Furniture, Woodworking, Joints, Workshop, Drills, Chisels, Techniques, Wood

 Article 1995